PuffinCode/Puffin/README.md

 # CIDetector
 We implemented CIDetector based on DynamoRIO strictly according to the state-of-the-art paper mentioned in our work.
 After testing, our experimental results and the overhead of the tool are consistent with the state-of-the-art paper.
 ## run steps
-CIDetector can be run with the following command: drrun -t CIDetector -- target_program
+Run the following command at the DynamoRIO/build directory: bin64/drrun -t CIDetector -- target_program
+CIDetector will output all inefficiencies detected in the target program

 # Benchmarks and tool links